harvard-lil/perma/install.md

 ## Install

-Perma is a Python application running in Django.
+Perma is a Python application built on the [Django](https://www.djangoproject.com/) web framework.

 ### Python, Django, and modules

-To develop Perma, install Python and the Python package manager, pip.
+To develop Perma, install Python and the Python package manager, `pip`.

-The required modules are found in requirements.txt.
-Install them using pip:
+The required modules are found in `requirements.txt.
+Install them using `pip`:

     $ pip install -r requirements.txt

-Some packages are installed via git submodules instead of pip:
+Some packages are installed via `git` submodules instead of `pip`:

     $ git submodule init && git submodule update